-- Using a table mixer or hand mixer + large bowl, beat cream cheese on low for 1 minute.
+Using a stand mixer (or hand mixer + large bowl), beat cream cheese on low for 1 minute.
 Keeping speed on low, slowly add Oreo crumbs until combined.
 Use a spatula to thoroughly scrape along the sides and bottom of the bowl, then beat again for another minute to ensure ingredients are thoroughly blended.

 - In a medium bowl, heat the candy melts per package instructions.

 Using a toothpick, spear an Oreo cookie ball and dip it in the melted candy.
 Use a spoon or spatula to help completely cover the ball.
 Lift cookie ball a few inches above the candy and shake gently, removing any excess.
 Place coated cookie ball on the parchment covered baking sheet.
 Press a Mini Oreo on top for the hat (usually in the place where the toothpick was).
 See notes section for tips & tricks.
 Repeat this step until all cookie balls are coated.